ingride-n/weather-app-slack/README.md

 # weather-app-slack
 Weather bot on Slack

-Delivers afternoon and nighttime forecast for College Park, MD
+Delivers afternoon, nighttime and/or next day forecast for College Park, MD